Skip to main content

 Bloom Information

-If not harvested, the curd loosens and produces yellow four-petaled flowers.
-Harvest when curd is dense and firm, before any loosening.
-Bolting in heat.
+If the curd is not harvested, the curd loosens and produces yellow four-petaled flowers.
+Harvest takes the curd when dense and firm, before any loosening.
+Bolts in heat.

 Detailed Descriptions